brendanjodowd/brendanjodowd.github.io/_posts/2021-02-05-arrays-without-loops.md

   missing_field = cmiss(of address_array[*]);
 run;
 {% endhighlight %}

+## Returning a particular index in an array

 Finally I want to include something on `whichc()` and `call sortc()`.
 To do this let's imagine a dataset called NACE which has a series of columns that include a single letter which indicates the [NACE code](https://ec.europa.eu/competition/mergers/cases/index/nace_all.html) that somebody worked in within that month.
 In the dataset below Tom and May change industries once or twice, while Bob and Joe stay in the same sector and Amy joins a sector in month_3.